Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 In 2014, 19 percent of violent crime victims who experienced repeat victimization accounted for 50 percent of all violent victimizations, Bureau Of Justice Statistics.

 Just note that repeat victimizations “are” individual crimes even though they may happen to the same crime victims.
 Also, note that hardly anyone has used this data.
+But repeat victimizations are an issue when counting crime.

 16.